glumali/Name-Hyperlinker/README.md

 **POST on /annotate**

-_For this below, k is the number of elements in the parsed HTML._
+_For this below, k is the number of text elements in the parsed HTML._

-Space: O(k) - each element is encapsulated in a Jsoup.Element object
+Space: O(k) - each element is encapsulated in a Jsoup.Element object when the input HTML is parsed.
+This allows the HTML to be meaningfully parsed and modified.

-Time: O(Nk) - for each element, must search through HashMap if contained within
+Time: O(Nk) - for each element, must search through HashMap if contained within.
+Generally, the input HTML snippet is parsed into a list of TextNodes, which are then processed word-by-word to search through the HashMap for a link, then replacing it if applicable.